allegro/marathon-consul/README.md

 Register Marathon Tasks as Consul Services for service discovery.

-`Marathon-consul` takes information provided by the Marathon event bus and forwards it to Consul agents.
+`marathon-consul` takes information provided by the Marathon event bus and forwards it to Consul agents.
 It also re-syncs all the information from Marathon to Consul on startup and repeats it with given interval.